Writing for Accessibility

 What

-When writing for your website or documents that will uploaded there, keep your text as short and simple as possible.
-The goal is to write at a 10th-grade level.
+When writing for your website or documents, keep your text short and simple.

 Why